Personalized Lullabies

 Tip 4

-Keep the core melody steady.
+Keep the core melody steady and easy to repeat.

 Use the name like an anchor